KDAB/kuesa/README.md

 from ``tools/qtc_templates`` to the ``templates/wizards`` folder inside the Qt Creator install location.

+## Documentation

+The reference documentation is available at: https://kdab.github.io/kuesa/

 ## 3rd-party
 Kuesa uses the following 3rd-party software:
 * Qt 5.12 or later, licensed under LGPLv3